symbolicdata/symbolicdata.github.io/CASN.markdown

 #### Vision

-The vision is a digitally supported distributed social semantic network within Open Science for the needs of the Computer Algebra Community.
+The vision is a digitally supported Distributed Social Semantic Network within Open Science for the needs of the Computer Algebra Community.

 The general architecture of such a network rests on three pilars: